Paan Singh Tomar (film)

-Paan Singh Tomar is a 2012 Indian Hindi-language biographical film about the eponymous athlete Paan Singh Tomar, a soldier in the Indian Army and seven-time national steeplechase champion, who later became a rebel against the system.
+Paan Singh Tomar is a 2010 Indian Hindi-language biographical film about Paan Singh Tomar, a soldier in the Indian Army and seven-time national steeplechase champion, who later became an armed dacoit against the corrupt system.
 The film is directed by Tigmanshu Dhulia and produced by UTV Motion Pictures.
 Irrfan Khan played the title role, with Mahie Gill, Vipin Sharma and Nawazuddin Siddiqui in the supporting cast.